tle1000/MTCars/README.md

 # MTCars
-Linear Regression model on MTcars dataset
+Data Visualization and Linear Regression model on MTcars dataset.